-Please provide data for the Fall 2006 cohort if available.
-If Fall 2006 cohort data are not available, provide data for the Fall 2005 cohort.
+Please provide data for the Fall 2007 cohort if available.
+If Fall 2007 cohort data are not available, provide data for the Fall 2006 cohort.

-Fall 2005 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall_2005.
-Include in the cohort those who entered your institution during the summer term preceding Fall 2005.

-Fall 2006 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2006.
-Include in the cohort those who entered your institution during the summer term preceding Fall 2006.
+Fall 2006 Cohort Fall 2007 Cohort Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2006 .
+Include in the cohort those who entered your institution during the summer term preceding Fall 2006 .
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2007 .
+Include in the cohort those who entered your institution during the summer term preceding Fall 2007 .

-B4.
-Initial 2005 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 774